 Flowering: Spring, Summer

-This variety is definitely one of my favourite varieties of Verticordia simply because the flower is such a wonderful and vibrant red colour.
+This species is definitely one of my favourites of Verticordia simply because the flower is such a wonderful and vibrant red colour.
 The Verticordia mitchelliana is a low spreading shrub that will grow to about 1 metre high and about 1-2 metres wide.

 The mitchelliana prefers positions that receive full sun but can handle periods of part or filtered shade.
 This variety of Verticordia can be good to plant as a hedge.